 Earlier this year, the Atlanta arts community (or, more specifically, the social media profiles of the Atlanta arts community) was abuzz over an open letter urging the board of WonderRoot to remove cofounder and executive director Chris Appleton.

-Several artists accused Appleton of aggressive behavior, financial mismanagement, sexual impropriety, racism and a laundry list of other misdeeds.
+Several artists accused Appleton of aggressive behavior, financial mismanagement, sexual impropriety, racism and other misdeeds.
 He was quickly placed on leave pending an investigation and eventually opted to leave the nonprofit arts organization.
 A professional third-party investigation found some of the accusations credible but no evidence to support others.
 By then, the damage had been done and the stated goal of the letter achieved.
 Appleton was out.

 Other questions remain.
 What is the future for WonderRoot, a nonprofit that dates to 2004 and promotes social justice through art?
 It has evolved into one of Atlanta’s most prominent arts nonprofits.
 Also, was the Appleton situation handled ethically and professionally?

 This case is troublesome because some accusations against Appleton lacked specificity.
 The letter did not name specific instances of transgressions but did stoke online outrage accusing Appleton of enacting a “full-force implementation of the same dynamics of racism, classism and heteropatriarchy that the organization purports to dismantle.”
-The artists behind the letter deny the investigation’s veracity.
+The artists behind the letter deny the investigation’s findings.

 This leaves holes in the truth of what happened, what might have been exaggerated and who’s at fault.